sf-wdi-37/js-functions/README.md

     }
 ```

 Similar to calling a function without parameters, the function name is called as a statement.
-Parameters are passed into the function within the parenthesis.
+Arguments are passed into the function within the parenthesis.

 ```javascript
     // function call